 Dr. David Kimmel On His Dental Journey

 You always wonder how someone decides to become a dentist.
 I grew up during the time of Sea Hunt and Jacques Cousteau.
-I started scuba diving when I was 9 years old.
+I started scuba diving when I was 9 years old with my dad.
 I was going to be a Marine Biologist on some Tropical Island!
-I pursued this dream in my studies at Texas A&M. Upon graduation reality hit, with my only job offer being in the Antarctic.
+I pursued this dream in my studies at Texas A&M.; Upon graduation reality hit, with my only job offer being in the Antarctic.
 As I was raised in Kentucky, it didn’t take me too long to figure out that the Antarctic was a long way from the Tropics!
 With that, I entered the field of Clinical Microbiology, working for 9 years at the University of Kentucky Medical Center.
 During this time I started graduate school and really enjoyed doing basic research.
 My graduate advisor taught Biochemistry at the University of Kentucky Dental school.
 It was under his influence that I applied to dental school so I could continue my research.